renpy/renpy/sphinx/source/preferences.rst

     the equivalend of the "rollback side" preference when on a desktop platform.

-.. var:: preferences.desktop_rollback_side = "disable"
+.. var:: preferences.mobile_rollback_side = "disable"

-    When on a desktop platform, touches or clicks to this side of the window cause rollback to occur.
+    When on a mobile platform, touches or clicks to this side of the window cause rollback to occur.
 One of "left", "right", or "disable".
-This is the equivalend of the "rollback side" preference when on a desktop platform.
+This is the equivalend of the "rollback side" preference when on a mobile platform.

 .. var:: preferences.emphasize_audio = False